krauskopf/node-red-contrib-avr-yamaha/README.md

  * Play_Info Changed: When the current track changed.
 Outputs the current state by reading `<current input selection>.Play_Info`.
  * List_Info Changed: When the current menu list changed.
 Outputs the current state by reading `<current input selection>.List_Info`.

 Note: In most situations, the receiver is sending the event notification multiple times via UPnP.
-This is not filterd, thus the node might emit the same information multiple times.
+This is not filtered, thus the node might emit the same information multiple times.

 #### AVR Yamaha Get
 The GET node is used to read different status values of a YAMAHA Audio/Video Receiver.
 You can select different topics to read the corresponding values